Appeal to the Social Security and Child Support Tribunal

 You can’t usually appeal to the tribunal if you haven’t asked for mandatory reconsideration within the time limit.

 You don’t need to ask for mandatory reconsideration if you’re appealing a decision about Housing Benefit - you must contact the local council that made the decision before you appeal to the tribunal.

 Help you can get

-Contact Citizens Advice if you want help with your appeal, eg filling in forms or going to a hearing.
+Contact Citizens Advice if you want help with your appeal; for example with filling in forms or going to a hearing.

 You can also ask an adviser, friend, family member or lawyer to appeal on your behalf.